-A “blown” or damaged tendon has signalled the end of many horses’ successful racing or competition careers, and there is currently some confusion surrounding tendon injuries and the best way to treat them.
+A “blown” or damaged tendon has signalled the end of many horses’ successful racing or competition careers, although many horses do successfully return to riding and sometimes competition after a significant recovery period.

 One of the most startling true facts about tendon injury is that the degree of lameness is not related to the degree of inflammation in the tendon itself.
 Confusingly, some horses can have quite extensive damage without being very lame, or the affected limb being very swollen.
 Equally, subtle thickening in the cannon region may be related to substantial tendon damage.

 “Essentially, a damaged or ‘bowed’ tendon occurs when one of the tendons or ligaments responsible for supporting the leg has been torn by being overloaded.
 Although this is a sudden event, the harbingers would have been laid down many months beforehand,” says Roger Smith, professor of equine orthopaedics at the Royal Veterinary College.